awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario3.md

 Your VPC has an implied router \(shown in the configuration diagram for this scenario\)\.
 In this scenario, the VPC wizard updates the main route table used with the VPN\-only subnet, and creates a custom route table and associates it with the public subnet\.

 The instances in the VPN\-only subnet can't reach the Internet directly; any Internet\-bound traffic must first traverse the virtual private gateway to your network, where the traffic is then subject to your firewall and corporate security policies\.
 If the instances send any AWS\-bound traffic \(for example, requests to the Amazon S3 or Amazon EC2 APIs\), the requests must go over the virtual private gateway to your network and then egress to the Internet before reaching AWS\.
-Currently, we do not support IPv6 for VPN connections\.
+Currently, we do not support IPv6 for Site\-to\-Site VPN connections\.

 **Tip**
 Any traffic from your network going to an Elastic IP address for an instance in the public subnet goes over the Internet, and not over the virtual private gateway\.
 You could instead set up a route and security group rules that enable the traffic to come from your network over the virtual private gateway to the public subnet\.

-The VPN connection is configured either as a statically\-routed VPN connection or as a dynamically\-routed VPN connection \(using BGP\)\.
-If you select static routing, you'll be prompted to manually enter the IP prefix for your network when you create the VPN connection\.
+The Site\-to\-Site VPN connection is configured either as a statically\-routed Site\-to\-Site VPN connection or as a dynamically\-routed Site\-to\-Site VPN connection \(using BGP\)\.
+If you select static routing, you'll be prompted to manually enter the IP prefix for your network when you create the Site\-to\-Site VPN connection\.
 If you select dynamic routing, the IP prefix is advertised automatically to the virtual private gateway for your VPC using BGP\.

 The following tables describe the route tables for this scenario\.